 Market risk is the risk of loss to future earnings, to fair values or to future cash flows that may result from changes in the price of a financial instrument.
-The value of a financial instrument may change as a result of changes in
+The value of a financial instrument may change as a result of changes in interest rates, exchange rates, commodity prices, equity prices and other market changes.
+Market risk is attributed to all market risk sensitive financial instruments, including long-term debt.

-As of April 2, 2021, we had cash and cash equivalents of \$25.4 million.
+As of July 2, 2021, we had cash and cash equivalents of \$9.4 million.
 This amount represents cash on hand in business checking accounts with BMO.